 - Annual GPA (AGPA): Add another academic period, then enter grades for courses taken in the Fall in Academic Period 1 and Winter in Academic Period 2.
 Add full-year Y courses to Academic Period 2.

-Watch the video below to learn more about U of T GPA Calculator.
+Watch the video below to learn more about the U of T GPA Calculator.

 Familiarize yourself with these terms